 removing the need for male chick culling altogether.

 - Our female layer breed will lay eggs, from which only wild-type female layers will hatch

-- Male embryos will cease developing in early embryogenesis and will not hatch, eliminating the need for sexing, sorting and culling
+- Male embryo will cease developing in early stage of embryonic development and will not hatch, eliminating the need for sexing, sorting and culling

 - Both the egg-layer hens and the table-eggs that they lay are non-GMO, and are genetically identical to the egg-layers and eggs currently used in the industry

 Poultry by Huminn utilizes technologies to affect a change to only the female parental Z chromosome which segregates only to male embryos.
 Due to chromosomal segregation, female layers will never be affected by this change.

 Male eggs will cease development at a very early stage of embryonic development due to the maternal Z chromosome.
 Non-GMO female embryos, receiving only wild-type W chromosomes, will normally hatch and develop without containing GMO.

 Non-GMO female chickens will create poultry products for household use.